 What starts off sounding like an acoustic ballad turns after 50 seconds into an uneasy, creepy listen.
 For the next six minutes, Costello sings in the voice of a stalker in a jealous rage over the object of his lust's new lover.
 But even as the music threatens to erupt, the Attractions remain subdued, giving the song that much more of an edge.

-'Man Out of Time'
+'Man Out of Time'From: 'Imperial Bedroom' (1982)

-Checking in at No. 1 on our list of the Top 10 Elvis Costello Songs, 'Man Out of Time' creates a film noir out of a political sex scandal, greed and a cynical view of love, all wrapped up in a lush arrangement that features the Attractions playing at their best.
+Checking in at No. 1 on our list of the Top 10 Elvis Costello Songs, "Man Out of Time" creates a film noir out of a political sex scandal, greed and a cynical view of love, all wrapped up in a lush arrangement that features the Attractions playing at their best.